Saturday, 20 June 2026

 [2026]

-This could be a lost Boards of Canada tune from the year 2000.
 I listened to the whole new album tonight.
 I'm not having the cargo cult/quasi religious experience some of these others are having.
 In fact some of the tracks downright sucked.
 I'm happy to stick with my BOC era as 1995 to 2005.
 I was only 26 in 1998 when Music Has The Right To Children came out and that was such a fresh and cool cd.
-And as previously mentioned Geogaddi released a few years later is the greatest cd of this millennium.
-You can't really replicate that era and feeling.
-However You Retreat In Time and Space is pretty good so there's that.
+And as previously mentioned Geogaddi, released a few years later, is in my cranky old deranged mind the greatest cd of this millennium.
+You can't really replicate that era and feeling, however You Retreat In Time and Space is a pretty good lil' tune so there's that.

 *This music opinion is subject to change in the future time immediately after this post is posted!
+I damn well reserve the right right to change my opinion as it's probably wrong at this juncture innit.

 Tuesday, 26 May 2026